bmmpxf/QGIS-Documentation/source/docs/training_manual/create_vector_data/actions.rst

 .. image:: /static/training_manual/create_vector_data/google_search_entry.png
    :align: center

+.. note:: The image above is for Mac OS only.
+Windows users should not include the word "open" in the Action.

 What this means is that QGIS is going to open the browser and send it to the address :kbd:`http://www.google.com/search?q=[% "name" %]`.
 But :kbd:`[% "name" %]` tells QGIS to use the contents of the :kbd:`name` field as the